MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/discover/2016-09-18-ostrich-von-nipple.markdown

 OVN: That's ridiculous.
 {: .interviewee }

-AG: I've noticed you follow a certain grammar with all of your album titles. [*Ostrich Von Nipple Contemplates the Cosmos*&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](https://ostrichvonnipple.bandcamp.com), [*Quantifies Absurdity*&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](https://www.psychofonrecords.com/product/ostrich-von-nipple-quantifies-absurdity-cd/)...
+AG: I've noticed you follow a certain grammar with all of your album titles. [*Ostrich Von Nipple Contemplates the Cosmos*&nbsp;<i class="non-mwm far fa-external-link-square"></i>](https://ostrichvonnipple.bandcamp.com), [*Quantifies Absurdity*&nbsp;<i class="non-mwm far fa-external-link-square"></i>](https://www.psychofonrecords.com/product/ostrich-von-nipple-quantifies-absurdity-cd/)...
 Can you tell me if there's intention behind that?
 A meaning?
 What leads to these particular grammars?
 {: .interviewer }

 OVN: Well, yes, that is true.
 Each one of these records is typically named in a present tense form.
 A verb.
 It's fucking grammar.
 And it's a very conscious effort because I do like the feeling that the idea that this is happening currently.
 That <span class="important">what you're listening to and experiencing is happening currently, never in the past, never in the future, but always now.
 I would hope that a listener would join me on this active journey each and every time.</span>